fjmalmaraz/supervised-filters/README.md

 - [APRIL-ANN](https://github.com/pakozm/april-ann) toolkit v0.4.0.
 It is a
   toolkit for pattern recognition with Lua and C/C++ core.
 Because this tool is very new, the installation and configuration has been written in the pipeline.
+It is also necessary to install the library [PARXE](https://github.com/april-org/parxe).
 - [R project](http://www.r-project.org/) v3.0.2.
 For statistical computing, a
   wide spread tool in Kaggle competitions.
 Packages R.matlab, MASS, fda.usc, fastICA, stringr and plyr are necessary to run the solution.